Lyrefox/GA-Project2-Pokemon/README.md

 3. Create ability for users to login - Done created login and register page and added a button on login page to login as a guest.
 4. create favourite button on detailed page for logged in users to be able to favourite pokemon - Done
+    - created favourite button that added pokemon to the favourites table in the table based on the id of the user currently logged in.
+Button changes to un-favourite once favourited and clicking will delete the pokemon from the favorourites table based on the user id.
+Link on main page will show up if user is logged in that will show all the pokemon you have favourited.
 5. create sort function that can filter pokemon on main page by predefined filters. - Done
+    - created filter that allows users to filter the wide selection of pokemon based on the generation they are from.
 6. Create search function - WIP
+    - I have tried adding a search function so you can search for specific pokemon but couldn't get the interaction between python and SQL formatting correct.
+So search bar is hidden for time being.
 7. Create Database - Done
     - create database and tables to hold user info, pokemon info and people favourite pokemon.
     - run python script to fill in pokemon information from API.